 It lands on a piece of me that is yet to accept loss – the devouring of a chunk of my life, of many lives, by the gods of lesser value.
 This is why I could not take it in any other way than lightly.
 Giving it my full attention meant giving in to a lack of meaning.
 A blank canvass of a memory of a home(land) that invites everyone to draw in their own conclusions.
 All of them true and entirely wrong. [read more]

 A testament to the inexplicability of mourning, and the therapeutic nature of art.
 In this case, the art of the moving image, the most conjuring art of all.
 The camera becomes a dignified way to navigate the grieving process, to share it.
 There is a great generosity in One More Time With Feeling.
 This is film as communion, echo of a longing, an evocation of love in that eternal painfully human quest to transcend death. [read more]

-It was the humanity of the delivery of divinity that was the key to Callas's impact - and the way she knew, by some uncanny ability, just how to channel an archetype.
+It was the humanity in the delivery of divinity that was the key to Callas's impact - the way she knew, by some uncanny ability, just how to channel an archetype.
 Seeing her in Pasolini's Medea, even just for a few screen seconds, shook my soul, if not my world. [read more]